danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/01 Create and connect to an Azure Database for PostgreSQL Single Server/readme.md

 1. Create the Azure Database for PostgreSQL Single Server

-    NOTE: You will use the resource group (**wsppg**) created on exercise 1 for the new server
+    NOTE: You will use the resource group (**postgresqllab**) created on exercise 1 for the new server

     To create a server named pgserver[your name initials]2 on westus and using a similar configuration used in exercise 1, execute:

     ```bash
-    az postgres server create --resource-group wsppg --name pgserver<your name initials>2 --location westus --admin-user admpg --admin-password <server_admin_password> --sku-name GP_Gen5_2 --version 10
+    az postgres server create --resource-group postgresqllab --name pgserver<your name initials>2 --location eastus --admin-user admpg --admin-password <server_admin_password> --sku-name GP_Gen5_2 --version 11
     ```

     NOTE: Make sure you modify the server name and server admin password before executing the command.
 You can use a region closer to you.